jon-brandy/hackthebox/Categories/Web/Phonebook/README.md

 ![image](https://user-images.githubusercontent.com/70703371/208025598-3c03e023-b1bb-4768-a2db-184f9b51fb7f.png)

 6. After did several SQLi command, i found that when i entered both username and password as `*`.
 We successfully logged in!
+With this we know that the website is using LDAP Authentication.
+We can utilize that to bruteforce the website.

 > LOGGED IN